 The manager will also set the lease terms and write the appropriate clauses in the lease to protect your interests.
 Examples include establishing the security deposit amount to be paid, pet policies, appliances included, and other terms.

-When a guest doesn’t has a complaint, the property manager knows how work with the guest and owner to reconcile an issue.
+When a tenant doesn’t pay rent for a period of time or violates the terms of the lease, the property manager knows how to file for an eviction with the court.
 There are certain procedures that must be carried out, paperwork required, and other filing responsibilities a good manager will know how to handle.

 A Local Property Manager Can Respond to Emergencies Quickly

-Managers can also handle guest emergencies that happen to the property.
+Managers can also handle tenant emergencies that happen to the property.
 Some examples could be water damage due to a storm or plumbing and electrical issues.